skalenetwork/libBLS/README.md

 libBLS uses the alt_bn128 (Barreto-Naehrig curve) elliptic curve to be compatible with Ethereum's cryptography and provides 128 bits of security.

+## Perfomance Specifications

+libBLS allows to sign about 3000 messages per second on a single thread(Intel® Core™ i3-4160 CPU @ 3.60GHz).
+However, for our solution we have implemented constant time signing (0.01 sec for sign) to avoid timing attacks.

 ## Installation Requirements

 libBLS has been built and tested on Ubuntu and Mac.